rse/audio-setup/README.md

 - **TDR Limiter GE** for [volume limiting](audio-chain/screenshot-16-limiter.png)<br/>
   Rationale: a very flexible and powerful limiter, not zero but very low latency

+### Monitoring

-For the fine-tuning of the audio-chain, the following additional products are also used:
+For the fine-tuning of the processing chain, the following additional products are also used:

 - **Melda Production MRecorder** for optional [track recording](audio-chain/screenshot-17-recorder.png)<br/>
   Rationale: a sufficient recorder